Cuban Arroz con Pollo Recipe

 1/2 cup frozen green baby peas

 Sauté the chicken in a large pot, browning on both sides.
-Season with salt, pepper and dashes of cumin.
-Remove chicken once fat has been released.
+Season with salt, pepper, and dashes of cumin.
+Remove chicken once the fat has been released.

 Add a little olive oil to the same pan you fried the chicken in, and sauté the onion and red pepper until the onion is translucent.
 Add the crushed garlic and cook an additional minute or two, stirring frequently.